Skip to Content

 Asexual Awareness Week

 This year’s Ace (or Asexual) Week is celebrated from October 20th to October 26th.
 Asexual is a lesser-known identity within the LGBTQIA+ community.
 Those who associate with the label are more often than not misunderstood.
-It’s important to know the reality of the rumors, so let’s take some time to expand our understanding.
+It’s important to know the reality from the rumors, so let’s take some time to expand our understanding.

 Defining Asexual